Kreeblah/DietPiTimeServer/README.md

 - `Advanced Options > I2C state`: On
 - `Advanced Options > Time sync mode`: Custom

-This will add, change, and/or uncomment the following lines in `/boot/config.txt`:
+This will add, change, and/or uncomment the following lines in `/boot/config.txt` (if any of them are not there, add them; the "`dtoverlay=disable-bt`" line in particular may need to be added manually if Bluetooth was already off):

 ```
 enable_uart=1
 dtparam=i2c_arm=on
-dtparam=disable-bt
+dtoverlay=disable-bt
 ```

 It will also configure DietPi to not depend on syncing time from `systemd-timesyncd` for updates and other operations.
 This will prevent DietPi from displaying errors when doing those things.

 Additionally, the following two lines need to be manually added to `/boot/config.txt` (just putting them at the bottom works).
 These are specific to the Uputronics GPS hat, so your PPS pin and whether you have a supported RTC may differ.
-Also, for whatever reason, disabling the Bluetooth device tree seems to be required for GPSd to get valid data from the serial port the GPS hat is on (hence the `dtparam=disable-bt` above).
+Also, for whatever reason, disabling the Bluetooth device tree seems to be required for GPSd to get valid data from the serial port the GPS hat is on (hence the `dtoverlay=disable-bt` above).

 ```
 dtoverlay=pps-gpio,gpiopin=18